7 Things to Consider When Choosing a Restaurant

 In choosing a restaurant, one faces many considerations.
 Word of mouth or reviews is useful.
 They give you an idea of what the restaurant is like.
 Especially from people who had been to this place several times.
 That would be a vote for the restaurant.

 But why not take the risk and try out something new each time?
 This, too, could result in gastronomic surprises.

 Best Guide in How to Choose a Good Restaurant

 Sometimes, all we want to do is get a table and eat.
 But once in a while, to make of our eating out an experience is quite enjoyable.
 Some of us know exactly what to look for.
-But for those who have not much clue in making your restaurant visit a memory to cherish, here are some tips:
+But for those who have not much clue in making your restaurant visit a memory to cherish, here are some tips to a great restaurant experience:

 1. Location of the Restaurant